There may come a time when the next blouse or pair of gym shorts you buy are made of banana peels, rotten tomatoes, coffee grounds or mouldy bread.

 “We are in a space involving intensive research and development, and that requires a lot of investment, so we are really grateful for this support,” Ghotra says.

-Ghotra and Arshad have been conducting lab experiments, starting with discarded apples, to create a PLA-based fabric that is optimally strong, durable, decomposable and cost-effective.
+Ghotra and Arshad have been conducting lab experiments, starting with discarded apples, to create a polyester-replacement fabric that is optimally strong, durable, decomposable and cost-effective.
 They are also working to build partnerships with farmers and juiceries to access their waste.
 Their efforts hold the promise of diverting significant amounts of clothing as well as organic waste—which emits the greenhouse gas methane—from landfills, while enabling the fashion industry to be more sustainable.

 ALT TEX is one of three ICUBE-affiliated companies—out of a total of 14 winners connected to U of T’s ecosystem of 11 business accelerators—receiving grants from the Lo Family Social Venture Fund.
 The fund champions U of T students or recent graduates with ideas for promising social enterprises that could have a global impact.
 Another winner is Yi Ru, a graduate student in mechanical and industrial engineering whose app is trying to combat loneliness by helping people eat together.
 Billed as the LinkedIn for food, it allows solo diners to connect with each other to enjoy a meal at an eatery, and take advantage of specials from its restaurant partners.